-Notice shall be sent to the provider in writing two (2) business days before the date a Prepayment Review is started through multiple modes of communication, including certified mail and email, if an email address is on file.
+Notice shall be sent to the provider in writing on or before the date a Prepayment Review is started.
 The written notice shall contain the following:

-- A. Specific reason for the review: - B. Complete description of the specific documentation needed for the review and method of submission; - C. Timeframe for returning the documentation, and information that the Claim will be denied if documentation is not returned timely; - D. Length of time the Prepayment Review will be conducted if the Contractor has determined one at its discretion; - E. Contact information if there are questions related to the Prepayment Review; and - F. Information on how the provider may request removal of a Prepayment Review.
+- A. Specific reason for the review; - B. Complete description of the specific documentation needed for the review and method of submission;

+- C. Timeframe for returning the documentation, and information that the Claim will be denied if documentation is not returned timely; - D. Length of time the Prepayment Review will be conducted if the Contractor has determined one at its discretion; - E. Contact information if there are questions related to the Prepayment Review; and - F. Information on how the provider may request removal of a Prepayment Review.

-The Contractor shall ensure the documentation is readily available in the investigative progression from referral (external or internal) to closure and ensure the investigation meets the Department's requirements as well as the requirements of case tracking, case management and reporting.
+The Contractor shall ensure the documentation is readily available in the investigative progression from referral (external or internal) to closure and ensure the investigation meets Departmental requirements as well as the requirements of case tracking, case management and reporting.

 The Provider shall be given forty-five (45) Days to submit documents in support of Claims under Prepayment Review.
 The Contractor shall deny Claims for which the requested documentation was not received by day forty-six (46).
 The Contractor shall deny a Claim when the submitted documentation lacks evidence to support the service or code.
 The Contractor shall follow Contract Provision 27.10 for any Appeals related to the prepayment process.
 The Contractor may extend the length of a Prepayment Review when it is determined necessary to prevent improper payments.
-If the provider has sustained a ninety percent (90%) error free Claims submission rate to the Contractor for forty-five (45) Days, the Contractor must request express permission to continue Prepayment Review from the Director of Program Integrity (or designee) and the Director of Health
+If the provider has sustained a ninety percent (90%) error free Claims submission rate to the Contractor for forty-five (45) Days, the Contractor must request express permission to continue Prepayment Review from the Director of Program Integrity (or designee) and the Director of Program Quality and Outcomes (or designee).

-Plan Oversight (or designee).